jrief/django-formset/docs/source/admin-integration.rst

 .. rubric:: `ModelAdmin.save_as <https://docs.djangoproject.com/en/stable/ref/contrib/admin/#django.contrib.admin.ModelAdmin.save_as>`_

 The ``save_as`` attribute of the Django-Admin is used to display a button to save the current object as a new one.
-This behaviour remains the unchanged in **django-formset**.
+This behaviour remains unchanged in **django-formset**.

 .. rubric:: `ModelAdmin.save_as_continue <https://docs.djangoproject.com/en/stable/ref/contrib/admin/#django.contrib.admin.ModelAdmin.save_as_continue>`_